Skip to main content

 • !: used to perform NOT operations

-Round brackets ( ) can be used to define evaluation priorities.
+You can use round brackets ( ) to define evaluation priorities.

 For example, given the following expression: